jasonmadigan/authorino/docs/user-guides/host-override.md

     <tr>
       <td>
         <b>⚠️ <i>Important:</i></b>
-        This feature may not be available to users of Authorino via <a href="https://kuadrant.io">Kuadrant</a>.
+        This feature may not be available to users of Authorino via [Kuadrant](https://kuadrant.io).
       </td>
     </tr>
   </tbody>